-As for COVID-19, researchers are still scrambling to compile thorough and accurate data to understand how the disease works.
-One study, involving just 100 people with the virus, published Jan.
-30 in the journal The Lancet, noted that the most common symptoms were fever, cough and shortness of breath, with approximately 5% reporting sore throat and runny nose, and just 1-2% reporting diarrhea, nausea and vomiting.
-Those symptoms, however, usually come on a bit more gradually after an incubation period of two to 14 days.
+As for COVID-19, the CDC describes a wide range of symptoms, such as fever; cough; shortness of breath or difficulty breathing; chills or shaking with chills; muscle pain; headache; sore throat; and loss of taste or smell, coming on two to 14 days after exposure to the virus.
+One study, involving just 100 people with the virus, published January 30 in the The Lancet, noted that the most common symptoms were fever, cough and shortness of breath, with approximately 5% reporting sore throat and runny nose, and just 1-2% reporting diarrhea, nausea and vomiting.

-If they sound extremely similar, that's because they are, according to Manisha Juthani, MD, a Yale Medicine infectious disease specialist.
+If the symptoms sound extremely similar, that's because they are, according to Manisha Juthani, MD, a Yale Medicine infectious disease specialist.
 “Based on symptoms alone, COVID-19 and flu are very difficult to distinguish,” says Dr. Juthani.